pananton/busrpc-spec/docs/style.md

 Inside the service description file *service.proto* order imported method description files in the following way:
 * description files for methods, implemented by the service
 * description files for methods, invoked by the service

+## Documenting

+Busrpc API design follows code as documentation principle, which implies that *proto* files of the particular API should contain appropriate comments and [documentation commands](./busrpc.md#documentation-commands):
+* Each class description file *class.proto* should start with a descriptive comment
+* Each method description file *method.proto* should start with a descriptive comment
+* Each service description file *service.proto* should start with a descriptive comment
+* Each protobuf `message` or `enum` (apart from self-describing types `ClassDesc` and `MethodDesc` (and it's nested types)) should be accompanied by a descriptive comment placed right before it
+* Each `message` field or `enum` constant should be accompanied by a descriptive comment placed right before it
+* For each service method, service description file *service.proto* should have a comment right before corresponding `import` statement describing whether method is implemented, invoked or both by the service (see `\impl` and `\invk` [documentation commands](./busrpc.md#documentation-commands))

+If some of the specified comments are missing, busrpc development tool will issue a warning when checking API for conformance.